t-davidson/command-line-grading/README.md

 dataframe containing columns for the student information, the essay text, and the input of a grade.

+If you think the text is corrupted or missing then you can assign a missing value for the student and continue grading.
+The function grade_change can then be used to give these students grades after the problem has been investigated (i.e. manually looking at their submission files)

 When the files have been read a command line interface will then print each essay and request you to assign a grade to the essay.
 A warning will appear if there is no essay available for a given student.
 A counter will show